-- must accurately and completely fill out the VA application and submit to the VA Regional Processing Office, also mailing them copies of buy-ups or kickers contracts, DD214, NOBE forms, signature pages and other important documents for your education claim, before classes begin at MTSA. - 2. must submit a Certificate of Eligibility and the DD214 (service members) to the MTSA Financial Aid Office in order to process benefits.
+- must accurately and completely fill out the VA application and submit to the VA Regional Processing Office, also mailing them copies of buy-ups or kickers contracts, DD214, NOBE forms, signature pages and other important documents for your education claim, before classes begin at MTSA. - must submit a Certificate of Eligibility and the DD214 (service members) to the MTSA Financial Aid Office in order to process benefits. - 3. must electronically verify their attendance with the VA each semester.